- What should I order, and why?

 What is your refund/exchange policy?

 We do not make refunds after plans are shipped or emailed.
-We do offer a one- time exchange, under the following terms and conditions: The exchange must be made within 30 days of your purchase; the new plans must be from the same architect or designer; and if we shipped printed plans to you, they must be sent back before the new plans are shipped out.
+We do offer a one- time exchange, under the following terms and conditions: The exchange must be made within 30 days of your purchase; and the new plans must be from the same architect or designer.

 Is my credit card information secure?